ASCO: Merck backs up Peloton buyout with promising kidney cancer data

 Targeting that pathway with a drug like MK-6842 could become an option for those patients.
 Merck is already testing the drug against standard of care in a phase 3 kidney cancer trial and studying it in combination with Cabometyx in a phase 2 study in clear cell kidney cancer.

-The safety data look promising too—while nearly all the patients experienced side effects, most of them were mild, with less than 10% considered severe.
-Only 2 patients have quit the study.
+The safety data look promising, too—while nearly all the patients experienced side effects, most of them were mild, with less than 10% considered severe.
+Only two patients have quit the study.
 The most common side effect was anemia, which affected 86% of the patients.
 But that wasn’t a surprise given HIF-2α’s role in forming new red blood cells.

 “Patients are generally responsive to erythropoietin [a hormone involved in making red blood cells].
 It can be managed quite readily,” Baynes said.